 A bipedal room guardian normally stands between 11 and 14 inches, and a quadruped’s back stands around 6 to 8 inches.
 Here is a rough size reference.

-On average, I make a room guardian over a period of two to three days or so depending on the complexity, but some can take up to a week.
+On average, I make a room guardian over a period of two to three days, but complex ones can take up to a week or more.

-I purchase the ball and socket armatures by the foot at www.crscrafts.com.
-I mostly use the smallest size, 1/8 inch but I'll use 3/16 for bigger guardians that need more support.
-They have even bigger options and different joint attachments.
-Just search "armature" in the search bar and all your options will come up.
+I purchase the ball and socket armatures by the foot at www.crscrafts.com or from Morezmore on ebay.
+I use 1/8 inch for most necks and tails and the smallest 3/32 inch for legs and thin tails.
+I use 3/16 for bigger guardians that need more support.

-You may have noticed some of my older room guardians have real fur pelts.
-That is because I used to make room guardians strictly from real fur, but starting January 2015, I made the switch to faux fur for personal and ethical reasons.
+Some of my older room guardians have real fur pelts.
+That is because I used to make room guardians from real fur, but starting January 2015, I made the switch to faux fur for personal and ethical reasons.